the Grievery

 Where Sorrow Meets Solace

-Grief touches every life, yet our culture often isolates us in it.
-The Grievery offers another way: a place to pause, to be witnessed, and to discover how grief can open us into deeper compassion, connection, and aliveness.
+Grief touches every life, yet our culture often leaves us alone in it.
+The Grievery offers another way: a place to pause, to be witnessed, and to explore how grief can open us into deeper compassion, connection, and aliveness.

 Rebecca (she/her)